History-Research-Environment/HRE--History-Research-Environment/README.md

 -   botanical lineage, as in plant breeding

--   geographical regions, precincts, towns, villages, precincts, etc
+-   geographical regions, towns, villages, precincts, etc

 -   investigations and research (as in police work, experimental science, etc)